Carolina parakeet: Description

-These birds were fairly long lived, at least in captivity - a pair was kept at the Cincinnati Zoo for over 35 years.
+These birds were fairly long-lived, at least in captivity: A pair was kept at the Cincinnati Zoo for over 35 years.

 Distribution and habitat

 The Carolina parakeet had the northernmost range of any known parrot.
-It was found from southern New England and New York and Wisconsin to Kentucky, Tennessee and the Gulf of Mexico.
-It has also had a wide distribution west of the Mississippi River, as far west as eastern Colorado.
-Its range was described by early explorers thus: the 43rd parallel as the northern limit, the 26th as the most southern, the 73rd and 106th meridians as the eastern and western boundaries respectively, the range included all or portions of at least 28 states.
-Its habitats were old-growth wetland forests along rivers and in swamps especially in the Mississippi-Missouri drainage basin with large hollow trees including cypress and sycamore to use as roosting and nesting sites.
+It was found from southern New York and Wisconsin to Kentucky, Tennessee, and the Gulf of Mexico, from the Atlantic Seaboard to as far west as eastern Colorado.
+It lived in old-growth forests along rivers and in swamps.
+Its range was described by early explorers thus: the 43rd parallel as the northern limit, the 26th as the most southern, the 73rd and 106th meridians as the eastern and western boundaries, respectively, the range included all or portions of at least 28 states.
+Its habitats were old-growth wetland forests along rivers and in swamps, especially in the Mississippi-Missouri drainage basin with large hollow trees including cypress and sycamore to use as roosting and nesting sites.

-Only very rough estimates of the birds' former prevalence can be made: with an estimated range of 20,000 to 2.5 million km2, and population density of 0.5 to 2.0 parrots per km2, population estimates range from tens of thousands to a few million birds (though the densest populations occurred in Florida covering 170,000 km2, so there may have been hundreds of thousands of the birds in that state alone).
+Only very rough estimates of the birds' former prevalence can be made, with an estimated range of 20,000 to 2.5 million km2, and population density of 0.5 to 2.0 parrots per km2, population estimates range from tens of thousands to a few million birds (though the densest populations occurred in Florida covering 170,000 km2, so hundreds of thousands of the birds may have been in that state alone).

-The species may have appeared as a very rare vagrant in places as far north as Southern Ontario.
-A few bones, including a pygostyle found at the Calvert Site in Southern Ontario, came from the Carolina parakeet.
-The possibility remains open that this specimen was taken to Southern Ontario for ceremonial purposes.
+The species may have appeared as a very rare vagrant in places as far north as southern Ontario in Canada.
+A few bones, including a pygostyle found at the Calvert Site in southern Ontario, came from the Carolina parakeet.
+The possibility remains open that this specimen was taken there for ceremonial purposes.

 Behavior and diet

-The bird lived in huge, noisy flocks of as many as 200–300 birds.
+The bird lived in huge, noisy flocks of as many as 300 birds.
 It built its nest in a hollow tree, laying two to five (most accounts say two) 1.6 in round white eggs.
+Reportedly, multiple female parakeets could deposit their eggs into one nest, similar to nesting behavior described in the monk parakeet (Myiopsitta monachus).

-It mostly ate the seeds of forest trees and shrubs including those of cypress, hackberry, beech, sycamore, elm, pine, maple, oak, and other plants such as thistles and sandspurs (Cenchrus species).
-It also ate fruits, including apples, grapes and figs (often from orchards by the time of its decline), as well as flower buds and, occasionally, insects.
+It mostly ate the seeds of forest trees and shrubs, including those of cypress, hackberry, beech, sycamore, elm, pine, maple, oak, and other plants such as thistles and sandspurs (Cenchrus species).
+It ate fruits, including apples, grapes, and figs (often from orchards by the time of its decline), and flower buds, and occasionally, insects.
 It was especially noted for its predilection for cockleburs (Xanthium strumarium), a plant which contains a toxic glucoside, and it was considered to be an agricultural pest of grain crops.